franiglesias/tb-doubles/README.md

 ## Installation

-Clone the repo in your computer.
-The project includes a basic docker-compose.yml to have a minimal environment to work with **PHP** and **phpunit**.
+Clone the repo into your computer.
+The project includes a basic `docker-compose.yml` to have a minimal environment to work with **PHP** and **phpunit**.
 You can start the containers with:

 ```
 docker-compose up -d